 - Can hear and follow directions.

 Our two-day per week program for PreK will meet Tuesdays and Fridays from 8:30 to 3:30.
-For information email us at email@example.com.
+For more information email us at firstname.lastname@example.org.

 Image of God Series – Who am I?
 (Ignatius Press): This Catholic religion course is centered on an approach found in the writings and teachings of Saint John Paul II.
 This approach stresses the dignity of each individual as a person made in the image of God.
 The course has as its emphasis two key truths of the faith: God and creation.